 This Edge applies to the weapon, not to the character.
 If the relic is lost or stolen, the benefits go with the weapon.

-At the GM's discretion, a relic weapon may gain an additional unique power, such as returning to the wielder's hand when dropped or glowing white near vampires.
+At the GM's discretion, a relic weapon may gain an additional unique power, such as returning to the wielder's hand when dropped or glowing white in the presence of vampires.